-Don’t deviate from the instructions or your efforts will be futile.
-Exhibit A – I substituted all purpose flour for organic pastry flour.
+Whatever you do, don’t deviate from the instructions or your efforts will be futile.
+Exhibit A – I substituted all purpose flour with organic pastry flour.
 Don’t ask.
+Didn’t work.

 I wish I could take credit for this ingenious creation, but I can’t.
 My neighbor suggested and shared the recipe several years ago when my oldest daughter went from eating almost any vegetable to eating almost none.
 It was a long shot but I tried it and she could NOT get enough.